 Corrections

 The USF will issue a formal correction where a substantive error is identified that affects the interpretation, accuracy, or reliability of the content or associated metadata.
 Minor typographical or formatting changes that do not alter meaning will not normally trigger a formal correction.
-Where a correction is issued, the DOI metadata will be updated through Crossref so that the correction status is clearly indicated via Crossmark, where enabled.
+Where a correction is issued, the DOI metadata will be updated through Crossref.
+For publications and other outputs where Crossmark is enabled, the correction status will also be indicated via Crossmark.

 Retractions and withdrawals

 In rare circumstances, the USF may withdraw or retract a record where the content is found to be seriously flawed, legally problematic, or otherwise unsuitable for continued public availability.
 Cancelled grants—where an award was made in principle but did not proceed—are treated as withdrawn records for the purposes of DOI metadata.
 Where a withdrawal or cancellation occurs, the DOI will remain active and will resolve to a notice explaining the status of the record.
-Retractions and withdrawals will be registered with Crossref and displayed via Crossmark, where enabled.
+Retractions and withdrawals will be registered with Crossref.
+For publications and other outputs where Crossmark is enabled, this status will also be displayed via Crossmark.

 Updates and amendments